Conditional statements#

 What did we do here?
 First, we used the if and else statements to determine what parts of the code to execute.

 What do these tests do?
 The if statement checks to see whether the variable value for temperature is greater than 25.
-If this condition is met, '17 is hot' would be written to the screen.
-Since 17 is smaller than 25, the if condition is false and the code beneath else is executed.
-Notice that the code indented under the if statement will not be executed if the condition is not true.
+If this condition were true, '17 is hot' would be written to the screen.
+Since 17 is smaller than 25, the if condition is false and thus the code beneath else is executed.
+Notice that the code indented under the if statement is not executed if the condition is not true.
 Instead, code under the else statement gets executed.
-The code under the else statement will run whenever the if condition is False.
+The code under the else statement will run whenever the if condition is false.

 Check your understanding#